gnadgnaoh/BShieldExperimentation/docs/DETECTION.md

 **Reference link:** <https://vneid.gov.vn/shield-warning?code=6>

 This error occurs when you have unlocked bootloader.
 This kind of deteciton is not avaliable in most of BShield powered app.
-But if it's do, may see the solution below
+But if it's avaliable in the future, may see the solution below.

 **Solution:**